mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Name: The name of the ciphersuite

+[[ RFC EDITOR: This section should be the same as the corresponding text in draft-ietf-tls-rfc8447bis.
+Please align the two documents if they have diverged in the approval process. ]]

 * Recommended: Whether support for this ciphersuite is recommended by the IETF MLS WG.
 Valid values are "Y", "N", and "D", as described below.
 The default value of the "Recommended" column is "N".
 Setting the Recommended item to "Y"